 Beyond this allowance, a surcharge per excess kilo (see below) or per additionnal baggage will be applied.
 To have more information on Excess baggage, click here.

-- 65$ or 50€ between Paris and the West Indies or Reunion Island or Cuba or Miami.
+- 65$ or 50€ between Paris and the West Indies or Reunion Island or Cuba.

-- 100$ or 85€ between Paris and Africa or Mauritius or Madagascar or Montreal.
+- 100$ or 85€ between Paris and Africa or Mauritius or Montreal or Miami.